Open Menu

 Cavanagh Sorich Law Group was given a “Tier 1” ranking by U.S. News & World Report and has been included in the publication’s annual Best Law Firms list since 2016.

 Cavanagh earned a bachelor’s degree from John Carroll University and a Juris Doctor degree from IIT Chicago-Kent College of Law.
 In 2019, he was sworn into the U.S. Supreme Court Bar by Chief Justice John Roberts.
 Cavanagh is a sought-after lecturer and guest speaker.
-He frequently discusses his cases and provides legal insight and commentary for Chicago and national media outlets, including The Today Show, the Chicago Tribune and the Washington Post.
+He frequently discusses his cases and provides legal insight and commentary for Chicago and national media outlets, including The Today Show, the Chicago Tribune, and the Washington Post.

 Cavanagh lives in Chicago with his wife Stacey, a partner at Cavanagh Sorich Law Group, and their six children.